schana/carim-discord-bot/README.md

 ```
 commands:
 --help                     displays this usage information
---hello               says hello to the beloved user
---random [num]        generate a random number between 0 and 100
-                      or num if specified
 --about                    display some information about the bot
+--version                  display the current version of the bot

 admin commands:
 --command [command]        send command to the server, or list